Bank Pricing Strategy: Royal Commission Calls Out Bad Sales and Pricing Practices in the Big Four Banks 🏦

-In a damning final report that impacts the lives of almost every person in Australia, Justice Hayne gave 76 recommendations which challenge key aspects of banking, including the big four bank pricing strategy.
+In a damning final report that impacts the lives of almost every person in Australia, Justice Hayne gave 76 recommendations that challenge key aspects of banking, including the big four bank pricing strategy.

 Bank pricing strategy, what is it?